juntao/arenztopia/content/news/Issue 33.md

 Dr. Motul's findings were published in the journal Science on Tuesday, in collaboration with Sigrryb F. Hamsen, Knils M. Tearlach, and Gwynneth S. Traehrednuht.

-## Story
+## Upcoming Concert
 By Sam-Louis Alrocaet

-A local music shop, Arenztopia Records, is putting on a concert with many big names.
-It will be over zoom.
-You can buy Tickets as well as backstage passes on AZrecords/Zoomfest.com .
-The show will start at 9pm April 1st.
+The local music shop Arecords is putting on a virtual concert next Friday with many big names.
+Tickets will cost 15$ per adult and 10$ per child, as well as 10$ for people 65 and over and 5$ for people who have been fully vaccinated; backstage passes cost 30$ per person.
+You can buy tickets and backstage passes at [arecords.az/zoomfest](https://sites.google.com/stu.austinisd.org/placeholder-site/home).
+The show will start at 3 PM.

-## Story
+## Woodchuck Criminals Return
-By Renzo Avila
+By Lorenzo Avila, edited by Tony Yuan

-On Thursday, 3 people were reported missing.
-Their bodies were found in a dumpster 2 hours later.
-The dumpster was Graffitied with "Woodchucks are back."
-The woodchuck criminals were never found, therfore leading the police to believe they are the same criminals that killed 2 people 1 year ago.
-PI Sai G. was put on the case, any information can be valuable please call or text 111-WDCK-Zoneinfo.
+On Tuesday, three people were reported missing; their bodies were found in a Dumpster the next day.
+The Dumpster had the words "The Woodchucks are Coming" scrawled in red on the side.
+Police think that the murderers are the same people who killed two people one year ago.
+(See [Issue 1](https://www.arenztopia.com/news/issue-1/)) Famous private investigator Sai G. has been put on the case.
+All information is valuable: If you have any info, please call the OCPD's Woodchuck Hotline at 650-WOOD-CHUCK.

 ## Poetry
-By Renzo Avila
+By Lorenzo Avila

 We are reaching the summit.
 The summit of covid.

-We soon will conquer Covid.
+We soon will conquer covid.
 We are almost there.

 ## Obituary
 By Owen Miyazoi

-On Tuesday, Adrastos Callis passed away.
-He was a big figuire in Mexican American rights in the 70's.
-After many bills were passed to benifit the life of Mexican-Arenzish people by President Renzo Avila, he became a figure in Politics and helped many people in low income families, with his charity.
-Please send your love to Mrs. Callis at 111-722-2864.
+On Tuesday, the famous Mexican-Arenztopian politician Adrastos Callis passed away at the age of 84.
+He was an extremely influential advocate of Mexican-Arenztopian and Mexican-American rights in the 1970s.
+He was a close ally of President Lorenzo Avila and donated much of his earnings to charity.
+Please send your regrets to Mrs. Callis at 650-722-2864.